Advanced Commands

 Beyond specl check, the CLI provides several additional commands.

-specl info — spec analysis
+specl info — spec analysis and performance guide

 specl info spec.specl -c N=3